moorepants/eme171/content/pages/syllabus.rst

    responsible for competence in simulation/analysis tools.
 Project reports will be collected and graded during the quarter.
 Midterm
-   You will have to complete a one and half hour in-class midterm exam.
+   You will have to complete a 50 minute in-class midterm exam.
 Final
    You will have to complete a two-hour in-class final exam.